 - You don’t need to be everywhere, on all channels.
 If your core audience is not teenagers and twentysomethings, do you need to be on TikTok?
 Maybe not.
 Focus your efforts where it counts instead of spreading your social media energy too thin.

-- Engage in social media as it authentically serves an intentioned purpose.
-Don’t engage because everyone else is or because don’t want to miss out, engage when you have something to say, something to stand for, a reason for people to want to engage with you -- because you have an intentioned reason to be there.
+- Engage in social media as it authentically serves an intended purpose.
+Don’t engage because everyone else is or because you don’t want to miss out, engage when you have something to say, something to stand for, a reason for people to want to engage with you -- because you have an intentioned reason to be there.

 How do you use social media / how do you anticipate this changing

-- I used to use social media apps like Snapchat, Facebook Messenger, and Tumblr to talk to my friends.
+- We used to use social media apps like Snapchat, Facebook Messenger, and Tumblr to talk to my friends.
 Now that every app has a messenger service built in, I feel like I’ve gone back to the basics – texting and calling.
 Social media will continue to be more about content, images and videos, but will never replace the original methods of 1:1 communication.